-Embedded content is quite common on websites.
-Part of what makes the web so powerful and useful is our ability to share content from other sources (legally, of course).
+Embedded content is common on websites.
+Part of what makes the web so powerful is our ability to pull content from multiple servers to build a coherent website experience.

 Embedded videos can add a lot of value to your pages.
-For one, YouTube provides a video hosting solution.
+They help engage, inform, and delight your visitors, as long as they appear seamless with your other content.
+Also, YouTube is a video hosting solution.
 You don’t need to store these large files on your own servers — simply upload them to your business YouTube channel.
-Also, videos help engage, inform, and delight your visitors, as long as they appear seamless with your other content.

-If you want to embed YouTube videos — or any type of content — in your own website's HTML, one option is to utilize an iframe.
+If you want to embed YouTube videos — or any type of embeddable content — in your own website's HTML, one option is to utilize the iframe element.

 No, iframe is not an Apple product for holding your pictures.
 It’s an important page element that allows for much of the cross-site compatibility we see online today.
 Here’s what you need to know: